NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/test-contracts.md

 ::::

-First we import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (`hre`), and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
+First we import the things we are going to use: the [`expect`](https://www.chaijs.com/api/bdd/) function from `chai` to write our assertions, the [Hardhat Runtime Environment](../advanced/hardhat-runtime-environment.md) (`hre`), the [`buildModule`](/ignition/docs/guides/creating-modules) function from Hardhat Ignition to deploy and interact with our contracts, and the [network helpers](/hardhat-network-helpers) to interact with the Hardhat Network.
 After that we use the `describe` and `it` functions, which are global Mocha functions used to describe and group your tests.
 (You can read more about Mocha [here](https://mochajs.org/#getting-started).)

+Before we write our actual test, we define an Ignition module to deploy our contract using the `buildModule` function.
+For brevity, we define our module in the test file here, but the recommended way to define your Ignition modules is in separate files.
+You can read more about creating Ignition modules in the [Hardhat Ignition docs](/ignition/docs/guides/creating-modules).

 The test itself is what’s inside the callback argument to the `it` function.
 First we set the values for the amount we want to lock (in [wei](https://ethereum.org/en/glossary/#wei)) and the unlock time.
 For the latter we use [`time.latest`](</hardhat-network-helpers/docs/reference#latest()>), a network helper that returns the timestamp of the last mined block.
-Then we deploy the contract itself: we call `ethers.deployContract` with the name of the contract we want to deploy and an array of constructor arguments that has the unlock time.
-We also pass an object with the transaction parameters.
-This is optional, but we'll use it to send some ETH by setting its `value` field.
+Then we deploy the contract itself: we call `hre.ignition.deploy` with our Ignition module we want to deploy and an object containing the deployment parameters `lockedAmount` and `unlockTime`.

 Finally, we check that the value returned by the `unlockTime()` [getter](https://docs.soliditylang.org/en/v0.8.13/contracts.html#getter-functions) in the contract matches the value that we used when we deployed it.
 Since all the functions on a contract are async, we have to use the `await` keyword to get its value; otherwise, we would be comparing a promise with a number and this would always fail.